 As an actor, Cordell has had roles in theatre, commercials and feature films such as: Posse, Wyatt Earp, Waiting to Exhale and The Kingdom with co star Jamie Foxx.
 Cordell attended Virginia Union University and has a achieved a B.A. and M.A. from Arizona State University.
 He is also a former high school teacher and now resides in Phoenix, Arizona.
 From Coast to coast Cordell has created Miracles with his talent and The Miracles continue.
 Cordell is also a member of Kappa Alpha Psi.

 Mel Bridges, born and raised in South Jersey, has always had music in his blood.
 Growing up singing in church and performing all the way thru college, he’s always known that music and performance would take the lead in his life.
 A singer, actor, songwriter, dancer, and percussionist, Mel has performed with the likes of Al Green, Journey, The Chi-Lites, and a host of other accomplished musicians and entertainers.

 His theatre journey, includes appearances in many variety productions and has also blessed him with a Zoni award in the award winning 5 Guys Named Moe.

 With an everlasting urge to give back, for all of his many blessings he’s celebrating 25 years of volunteer teaching and dedication to Kawambe –Omowale an African Drum and Dance Theatre troup.
 After a successful corporate career, he began his professional career as a vocalist and songwriter in 2001.
-Mel joined The Sounds of the Miracles in July of 2011 and is continuing “living the dream of Miracles”
+Mel joined The Motown Miracles in July of 2011 and is continuing “living the dream of Miracles”